Hello, I'm Sean

 Hosting at New Scientist Live 2018 – the world’s largest festival of science and ideas

-I am currently a consultant science writer for The Alan Turing Institute in London, the UK’s premier institute for data science and AI.
-I am bringing examples of the Turing’s pioneering research and activities to life through engaging case studies for a range of channels and audiences, and supporting the Institute in creating broader impact narratives.
+Positions before that include the role of Science Writer for The Alan Turing Institute in London, the UK’s premier institute for data science and AI, where I brought to life examples of the Turing’s pioneering research through engaging case studies for a range of channels and audiences, and supported the Institute in creating broader impact narratives.

 Before that, I spent 14 years at New Scientist – the world’s most successful popular-science magazine.
 The first 10 years of that was spent as a subeditor, the last four as People Editor in the Features section (where the subscription-driving premium content lives).